-The tax credit equity provider will be required to make an equity contribution of at least \$50,000 before the Commission will close on the bonds.
+The tax credit equity provider is required to make an equity contribution of at least \$50,000 before the Commission closes on the bonds.
 The contribution is due the morning of bond pre-closing.
-This deposit will be held by the trustee, paying agent, or escrow agent until the bonds close, at which time the funds are disbursed as directed in the closing memorandum.
+The trustee, paying agent, or escrow agent holds the deposit until the bonds close, at which time the funds are disbursed as directed in the closing memorandum.
 The timing of this requirement may be adjusted when more than 3 business days separate the pre-closing from closing with approval of the MHCF Director.